CAFE: The Center for the Advancement of Faculty Excellence

 Bookmark our calendar to check out current activities!

-10/6 Master Teacher: Come join Emily Dotson for a friendly, multidisciplinary chat about what is working, what we want to improve, and what is new in the world of teaching at 1 PM in Smiddy 230.
-Every meeting is different because it is open to any topic you choose in teaching.
+12/1 Master Teacher Joy: Come join Emily Dotson for a friendly, multidisciplinary chat about what is working and what is new in your teaching at 1 PM in Smiddy 230.
 No registration required: just drop in.

-10/9 Intro to Exploring Pedagogy: Join Cody Sanders for an interactive session that explores the question: What is pedagogy?
+12/11 Intro to Exploring Pedagogy: Join Cody Sanders for an interactive session that explores the question: What is pedagogy?
 We’ll reflect on our own teaching styles and share ideas across disciplines.
 Through discussion, reflection, and collaborative activities, we’ll gain new insights, practical strategies, and connections to support our growth as educators.
 Whether you are new to teaching or experienced, this is a welcoming space to explore ideas, ask questions, and spark fresh thinking about how we engage and inspire students at 12:30 in Smiddy 230.
-No registration required: just drop in.
+No registration required: just drop in to any session.

 Go to the calendar page.